kubedb/docs/docs/guides/etcd/gitops/gitops.md

 ha-etcd-versionupdate-1wxgt9   UpdateVersion   Progressing   5s
 ```

-Version updates are constrained: the target must be in the source `EtcdVersion`'s
-`spec.updateConstraints.allowlist`, which means same major, no downgrade, and at most one minor step
+Version updates are constrained to the same major version, no downgrade, and at most one minor step
 at a time.
+Those rules are enforced by the ops-manager when the generated `UpdateVersion` request
-A target outside that window is rejected by the OpsRequest webhook.
+starts executing, not at admission — so a target outside that window produces an `EtcdOpsRequest`
+that is created and then reported `Failed`.

 ### Rotate credentials and TLS